atsmacode/poker-game/README.md

 Drop, Create and Seed all tables. '-d true' is required to run this in test DB:

-> php dev/SymfonyApplication.php app:build-env -d true
+> php dev/SymfonyApplication.php app:build-poker-game -d true

 ## Windows
 Run the unit test suite: